Chargebacks: What They Are & How to Prevent Chargeback Fraud

 If your business operates in a high-risk industry or faces challenges with chargeback management, partnering with an Independent Sales Organisation (ISO) can be advantageous.
 ISOs often have relationships with multiple acquiring banks and can assist in securing more favourable merchant account terms.
 Learn more about how partnering with an ISO can benefit your business.

-Criminals usually target companies that have weaknesses, particularly those without strong fraud-prevention procedures.
-Small businesses and the internet are frequently especially vulnerable to this kind of fraud.
+Criminals typically target companies with weaknesses, particularly those lacking robust fraud-prevention procedures.
+Small businesses and the internet are especially vulnerable to this kind of fraud.

 Common Signs of Fraudulent Chargebacks